lubojr/naucse.python.cz/lessons/beginners-en/hello-world/index.md

 Some operating systems or editors hide extensions or add their own extensions.
 You can check the real name using the command line.
-Open your command line and change your current directory using the `cd` command to ~/pyladies/02.
+Open your command line and change your current directory to the subdirectory you created - for example by using the `cd` command to `~/pyladies/02`.

 List what is in the directory using the command `ls` (Mac or Linux) or `dir` (Windows) and check that the filename is really `hello.py` and not, for example, `hello.py.txt`.

 ## Executing Your Program